Last updated on March 8 2023

-Welcome to the 2016 ACC Calgary Section Photo Contest or…
+Welcome to the 2023 ACC Calgary Section Photo Contest!!!

 We do this every year and every year we get more and more submissions of amazing awesome cool pictures of everyone out there enjoying our wilderness.
-We are inviting all you amateur photographers to enter as many digital pictures to our 2016 ACC Calgary Photo Contest as you would like.
-The contest is open to everyone so start sending in those amazing skiing, climbing and dudes on the side of the trail/road peeing pictures (man we had a lot of those last year).
-Once again this year’s winners will be shown off at the Christmas potluck dinner.
+We are inviting all you amateur photographers to enter as many digital pictures to our 2023 ACC Calgary Photo Contest as you would like.
+The contest is open to all Calgary Section members so start sending in those amazing skiing, climbing and what-have-you pictures of the great alpine outdoors.
+Please read the rules outlined below.
+This year’s winners will be shown off at the February Social on Feb 21 at 7:30pm.
+Please RSVP and sign up to the event on the Event Calendar at –> bit.ly/acc-photocontest-2023-awards.
 This is one of the best attended events on our Section calendar and every year we have hundreds of great pictures and great times looking through them.
-Dinner and show will be at the Christmas Pot Luck on December 14th starting at 6:00pm.

 Please review the entry rules carefully; paying particular attention to the “how to get the pictures to us” part.
 Basically we ask that all submissions be emailed in a full resolution jpeg or similar digital format.
 Please email each category you are entering separately and include the category in the subject line of the email.
-Also, all photos submitted must follow the “PhotographersName_PhotoTitle_Category” naming convention.
+Also, all photos submitted must follow the “PhotographersName_PhotoTitle_Category” naming convention (see categories detailed below).
 Entries can be sent to firstname.lastname@example.org,

-The DEADLINE FOR ENTRIES IS FRIDAY NOVEMBER 20th.
+The DEADLINE FOR ENTRIES IS Saturday February 18 2023.
 This deadline is FINAL because the judging will take place the following weekend and there is time required for collating and organizing.
-If you have a Trophy from the 2015 contest please contact Robin Owens (email@example.com) to arrange for the safe return of your trophy.
+If you have a Trophy from the 2021 contest please email email@example.com to arrange for the safe return of your trophy.

 Rules: PLEASE READ

-- The contest is open to any section member in good standing.
+- The contest is open to any active Calgary Section member in good standing.
+If you membership has elapsed please renew before submitting entries.

 - Entrants may win more than one place in a category.
 A maximum of 3 entries per category per person.